defold/defold.github.io/manuals/iac.md

 ---
+brief: Inter-app communication allows you to pick up on the launch arguments used when starting your application.
+This manual explains Defold's API available for this functionality.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Inter-app communication","Installing the extension","Using the extension"]
 title: Inter-app communication in Defold
-brief: Inter-app communication allows you to pick up on the launch arguments used when starting your application.
-This manual explains Defold's API available for this functionality.
+toc: '["Inter-app communication","Installing the extension","Using the extension"]'
 ---

 # Inter-app communication